NBiva/NBiva/README.md

 <p align="center">
   <strong>I am currently pursuing a B.Sc. in Computer Science at United International University.</strong><br>
   <strong>Exploring the world of Computer Science with curiosity and care.
 I enjoy designing clean schemas, solving logic puzzles, and turning technical ideas into real-world impact.
-I love taking on new challenges and never give up on trying.
-New Learner I know SQL, C, JAVA </strong>
+I love taking on new challenges and never give up on trying.</strong>
 </p>

 <hr>